 The Gay History Project

 The Root Beer Barrel Project.
 A beloved Douglas landmark, the Root Beer Barrel was a favorite stopping point for thousands of summertime visitors until its closure in the 1970s.
-Preserving an excellent example of mid-century highway architecture, restoration is being undetaken by a team of Society volunteers.
+Preserving an excellent example of mid-century highway architecture, restoration is being undertaken by a team of Society volunteers.
 Also see the archived Barrel Blog.

 The Archives and Collections Committee's responsibilities focus on the accession and management of artifacts, photographs, and documents.